Alex-G-Strong/Alex-G-Strong.github.io/content/posts/bungy/index.md

 "Yeah," she replied.
 We both snapped our attention to the glass pane in the center of the platform as a dot slowly bounced back towards us.

-The crew on the platform sprung into action, starting to lower the redraw cord, as the jumper below pulled himself to a sitting position.
+The crew on the platform sprang into action, lowering the draw cord, as the jumper below pulled himself to a sitting position.

 As he came up, the woman was called and proffered her wrists, and was led behind the gate for her own jump.

 The whole operation was smooth, mechanical, and deeply systematic.
-It reminded me of watching roughnecks string pipe in videos of the oil industry - the high exposure environment, men tethered by full body harnesses to a line above their heads, and a constant motion gave the pacing the same smooth rhythm.
+It reminded me of watching roughnecks string pipe in videos of the oil industry - the high-exposure environment, men tethered by full-body harnesses to a line above their heads, and a constant motion gave the pacing the same smooth rhythm.
 As soon as one step was finished, the next one was already half done.
 No one rushed, and everything was smooth and efficient.
 They appeared to have practiced a thousand times.
 The rising line was dropped down, and she was drawn up, delivered to the safe side of the fence, and returned to the bench where we sat.
-The flurry of activity which had characterized the edge-side of the fence suddenly stopped - the machine idled, as soon as the stream of jumping patrons had come to an end.
+The flurry of activity which characterized the edge-side of the fence suddenly stopped - the machine idled, as soon as the stream of jumping patrons had come to an end.

 As soon as all the equipment was removed, we were ushered back to the gondola, as if nothing had happened.
-For them, it was just another day at the same old office, and it was easy to let their mundane nonchalant attitude rub off.
+For them, it was just another day at the same old office, and it was easy to let their mundane, nonchalant attitude rub off.

 I certainly let it rub off on me.
 The rush of the fall had felt just a little overwhelming.
 All the adrenaline and cortisol, dumped into my brain all at once by the fall, had left me feeling hollow and tired.
 Back up at the bus stop, harnesses removed, the bunch of jumpers from our round, as well as the round before, sat cooly chitchatting or staring into space.

 When the bus arrived, I sat, looking out the window, letting my mind wander in its subdued state.
 We arrived back on the streets of Queenstown 45 minutes later.
-And with that our jump ended.
+And with that, our jump ended.
 I went off to find something to eat.

 ## Terra Firma

-The jury is still out on whether that biggest of big whips effected my climbing, but my sense is that some barrier in my brain has broken, and that the acute fear related to falling is gone.
+The jury is still out on whether that biggest of big whips affected my climbing, but my sense is that some barrier in my brain has broken, and that the acute fear related to falling is gone.
 It's as if I have cried the biggest call of wolf to my body, falling to my death, only for the hand of good preparation to snatch my mortal form from certain disaster.
-'yeah, right,' I can imagine my body saying the next time I end up on the sharp end, fixing to fall.
+'Yeah, right,' I can imagine my body saying the next time I end up on the sharp end, fixing to fall.
 'It was ok last time, even if we put out so much stress about it.
 What is the point of all that stress this time?'
 Of course, only time - and a return to climbing - will tell.
 I hope to retain my healthy fear.
-I have no interest in dying climbing or falling off a cliff.
+I have no interest in dying climbing, or falling off a cliff.
 But I am interested in seeing the world clearly and keeping a cool head under pressure.
 I suspect that this fall will help me in that direction.

-And regardless of whether the fear is dulled in the future, I have proven beyond a shadow of a doubt that I can cut through my fear and do something my body really does not want to do, if I have deemed it safe to do.
+And regardless of whether the fear is dulled in the future, I have proven beyond a shadow of a doubt that I can cut through my fear and do something my body really does not want to do if I deem it safe to do so.
-And that skill is not only for climbing or bungy jumping - that is a deeply important life skill, crucial for taking chances of all kinds, one that I intend to make good use of in my own life.
+And that skill is not only for climbing or bungee jumping - that is a deeply important life skill, crucial for taking chances of all kinds, one that I intend to make good use of in my own life.